Dugtri02/spotlight/PRIVACY.md

 ## 1. Data We Collect
 The bot stores only data required to operate its features, including:
 - Guild IDs and configuration settings (roles, rotation intervals, limits, and related options)
-- Role IDs used for spotlight selection, blacklists, and fallback roles
+- Role IDs used for spotlight selection, blacklists, booster perks, and fallback roles
 - Rotated user IDs used to avoid repeat selections
 - Basic operational metadata (timestamps for last rotation and related scheduling)